 - That the office and the director shall be in Jerusalem. - II.
-Motion "A": That the COJO Commission on Jewish policy making body, and if necessary, additional members can be coopted. - III.
+Motion "A": That the COJO Commission on Jewish Education, as presently constituted (ad hominem) shall be the policy making body, and if necessary, additional members can be coopted. - III.
 That the COJO Commission on Jewish Education be divided into regional advisory councils; that the members in Israel shall be of assistance to the director in the discharge of his functions; that the number of members on the advisory council in Israel be increased and that these members may be added to the membership of the COJO Commission on Jewish Education, however, not all those appointed to membership in regional advisory councils automatically become members of the COJO Commission on Jewish Education.